-Starting from a position that every part of our life stems from the Body, Mind and Spirit, we suggest the following life areas are the most important to follow…
+Starting from a position that our whole being is made up of our Body, our Mind and our Spirit, we suggest the following life areas to cover all 3 of these bases.

 |1.
 Health & fitness||Body – lead a healthy lifestyle|

 |2.
 Well-being||Mind and Spirit – look after our mental needs|

 |3.
 Relationships||Body, Mind and Spirit – for our relatedness, emotional and intimacy needs|

 |4.
 Family||Mind and Spirit – relatedness, guidance and care of others|

 |5.
 Career||Mind and Spirit – finding meaning in the work we do|

 |6.
 Finances||Body and Mind – stability and security|